skvark/Textractor/README.md

 Currently following steps will be done before the image is passed to the engine for recognition:

-1. Image is first opened using QImage, dpi is set to 300 and the image is saved in jpg format.
+1. Image is first opened using QImage, dpi is set to 300, image is rotated according to device angle and the image is saved in jpg format.
 2. Load the jpg image with Leptonica and convert the 32 bpp image to gray 8 bpp image
 3. Unsharp mask
-4. Adaptive treshold (Otsu's algorithm)
+4. Local background normalization with Otsu's algorithm
+5. Skew angle detection and rotation (Leptonica decides if the image needs to be rotated)

 After those steps the image is passed to the Tesseract.